common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

-- Small and efficient, 140MB checkpoint, 70MB when converted to ONNX or Nemo format.
+- Small and efficient, 140MB checkpoint, 70MB when converted to ONNX or Nemo format and 20MB when quantized dynamically if some speed loss is acceptable.

 - Faster than realtime on CPU, 11x on i3-6100 🔥